-Fun and easy ideas for an afternoon getaway on your boat that your kids will love
+Check out these fun and easy day trip boat ideas for an afternoon boating getaway on the water that your kids will love

 My kids love any day on our boat – but sometimes its fun to mix up the routine and go somewhere or do something out of the ordinary.
 Those special days that you plan the unexpected outing or chart a different course of activities on the boat – those are the memories that stand out to our family and keep us loving the boating lifestyle.

 Boating trips don’t need to be a multi-day adventure.
 They can be as simple as cruising to a different destination then you normally do for an afternoon, or planning new activities out on the boat.
 Kids get excited about trying new things on the water and will enjoy something out of the ordinary.

 Here are some fun ideas for boating day trips with your kids that will create memories for years to come.

 Almost every weekend we take our boat to the same cove to anchor out for the day (unless we have a bigger trip planned).
 We like our “spot”, but sometimes it can be fun to try a new anchorage location.
 Even if its just down the river a few minutes further, or on the opposite side of the lake, it can be fun to drop the hook somewhere different with new scenery and water to explore.

 Have a good old fashioned picnic on the beach along the shoreline of a new destination (or even a familiar one if its easier).
 Pack all your essentials for lunch and find a spot to set up a picnic.
 If your boat is small enough you can pull up close to the beach, or you can drop anchor and transport everything to shore on your dinghy or raft.
 If its night (and allowed on the beach) you could even have a bonfire to toast marshmallows.